d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 here.
 I think `SuccessiveHalvingScheduler` needs some argument for that, which could be None and set by default, but for Hyperband, you need to pass it.*

+*MS: I implemented what I think is a fix, but please do check this!*

 ```{.python .input  n=8}
 import numpy as np
 import copy